 Python

-The standard library includes the csv module, which is enough in most cases.
-The most convenient tool is DictReader — it returns each row as a dictionary keyed by the headers.
+The standard library's csv module covers most jobs.
+DictReader returns each row as a dictionary keyed by the headers.

 import csv